Saving Foundation Flow-Matching Priors for Inverse Problems

 \subsection{Ablation study}

-\cref{tab:abla} shows the performance of FMPlug, and of two variants: FMPlug-Plain (without warm-start and regularization) and FMPlug-W (with warm-start only).
+\paragraph{Both ingredients of FMPlug are necessary} \cref{tab:abla} shows the performance of FMPlug and two variants: FMPlug-Plain (without warm-start and regularization) and FMPlug-W (with warm-start only).
 Although both ingredients are necessary for the final performance, most of the performance gain comes from the proposed warm-up strategy.